cookieBerlin/engelsystem-api/doc/api/v1/index.rst

 ======================= ========= ===================================
-kind                    string    This identifies what kind of resource a JSON object represents. (*read-only*) id                      string    This property uniquely identifies a resource. (*read-only*)
+kind                    string    This identifies what kind of resource a JSON object represents. (*read-only*) id                      string    This property uniquely identifies a resource. (*read-only*) name                    tagstring The display name of a resource. description             tagstring
 ======================= ========= ===================================

 Errors